- Aggie Health & Wellness Center

 When visiting the Parking Department, you may park for free in designated spots just south of the building.
 Aggie Transit is a free campus shuttle service available to all students.
 Bus route maps are available at park.nmsu.edu.

-Transportation and Parking Services is responsible for issuing parking permits, enforcing parking regulations and developing parking lots as well as maintaining information related to the university fleet.
+Transportation and Parking Services is responsible for issuing parking permits, developing parking lots as well as maintaining information related to the university fleet.

 Student Accessibility Services